-2.9 As referred to above, the development strategy in the adopted Adur Local Plan (December 2017) seeks to increase the delivery of new housing across the Local Plan area.
-It has allocated land to accommodate a minimum of 3,718 new homes

-(177 per annum), including two large strategic greenfield sites and a broad location for development on a series of brownfield sites (Western Harbour Arm) at Shoreham Harbour.

-- As part of the evidence base to support the Adur Local Plan, and to ensure "no 2.10 stone was left unturned", a comprehensive review of the Council's Strategic Housing Land Availability Assessment was undertaken, which reassessed all potential sites, those sites which had potential for development but were not deliverable within five years, rejected sites, employment land, greenfield sites and land owned by public bodies (including the Council).
+- 2.7 As referred to above, the development strategy in the adopted Adur Local Plan (December 2017) seeks to increase the delivery of new housing across the Local Plan area.
+It has allocated land to accommodate a minimum of 3,718 new homes 11 (177 per annum), including two large strategic greenfield sites and a broad location for development on a series of brownfield sites (Western Harbour Arm) at Shoreham Harbour. - As part of the evidence base to support the Adur Local Plan, and to ensure "no stone was left unturned", a comprehensive review of the Council's Strategic Housing Land Availability Assessment was undertaken, which reassessed all potential sites, those sites which had potential for development but were not deliverable within five years, rejected sites, employment land, greenfield sites and land owned by public bodies (including the Council).
 The aim was to identify further sites (both greenfield and brownfield) with potential for development and to identify any barriers to sites coming forward.
-In January 2020 a consultation on the methodology was undertaken to address the updated NPPF and revised SHLAA methodology.
+In January 2020 a consultation on the SHLAA methodology was undertaken to address the then updated NPPF.
 A note setting out responses received, and the minor changes made to the methodology can be found here.
-The SHLAA is updated annually: a 'call for sites' was undertaken between December 2021 and January 2022 and an additional call for sites was carried out between October - November 2023 (which falls outside of the monitoring period). - 2.11 The adopted Local Plan housing strategy relies on a small number of strategic sites to deliver new homes and, as these have longer lead-in times, were anticipated to start delivering in the middle part of the Plan period.
+The SHLAA is updated annually; a 'call for sites' was undertaken between October January 2023 and an additional call for sites was carried out between October 2024 January 2025 (which falls outside of the monitoring period of this Action Plan).

+2.9 The adopted Local Plan housing strategy relies on a small number of strategic sites to deliver new homes and, as these have longer lead-in times, were anticipated to start delivering in the middle part of the Plan period.
 It was clear that, for the early part of the Plan period, annual targets would not be met.
 This was considered at the Examination of the Adur Local Plan, and accepted by the Inspector.
-As set in the table above, the number of dwellings granted permission is significantly rising, work is progressing on strategic allocations and therefore the indications are that the predicted increase set out in the mid-plan period trajectory is coming to fruition. - 2.12 Housing supply is made up of the following sources:
+As set in the table above, work is progressing on strategic allocations and therefore the indications are that the predicted increase set out in the mid-plan period trajectory is coming to fruition.

+2.10 Housing supply is made up of the following sources: